 Turtles: Canada's culture in a shell

 It was a gloomy day in southern Ontario.
-Although the canoe I paddled in was quiet, the landscape was anything but, filled with croaks and chirping.
-Ten feet away emerged a small creature from the glass-like water to stretch its tiny head from under a strong shell.
-Swimming through shadowy water, the darkness of the lake only made its yellow neck more prevalent.
-As we carefully paddled closer to our new friend, he greeted us with a distinguishable smile.
+Although the canoe I paddled in was quiet, the landscape — filled with croaks and chirping — was anything but.
+Three metres away, a small creature emerged from the glass-like water to stretch its tiny head from beneath its strong shell.
+Swimming through shadowy water, the darkness of the lake only made its yellow neck stand out more.
+As we carefully paddled closer to our new friend, he greeted us with a smile.
 It was a Blanding’s turtle.

-Turtles are often a familiar sight on summer canoe trips across Canada.
-On May 23, World Turtle Day, the Nature Conservancy of Canada celebrates these slow but steady creatures.
+Turtles are often a familiar sight on summer canoe trips or on trails with nearby water across Canada.
+Learn about these slow but steady creatures, below.

 Members of Canada’s turtle club

 There are 12 species of turtles in Canada.
 Blanding’s turtles, such as the one I encountered, are found in southern parts of Ontario, Quebec and central-southwest Nova Scotia.
-Reaching up to 10 inches in length, this medium-sized turtle can live more than 75 years in the wild.
-Blanding’s turtles are easily characterised by their bright yellow throats and plastron (bottom shell) and an upward-curving mouth, making it look like the species is always smiling.
+Reaching up to 25 centimetres in length, this medium-sized turtle can live more than 75 years in the wild.
+Blanding’s turtles are easily characterized by their bright yellow throats and plastron (bottom shell) and an upward-curving mouth, making it look like the species is always smiling.

-The painted turtle gets its name from its decorative olive-green carapace with red, orange and yellow markings.
-This species is divided into four subspecies: eastern painted, midland painted, western painted turtle and southern painted turtle (the first three are found in Canada).
-The painted turtle is the most widespread turtle in North America, with a Canadian distribution from British Columbia to Nova Scotia.
+The painted turtle gets its name from its decorative olive-green carapace (upper shell) with its red, orange and yellow markings.
+This species is divided into four sub-species: eastern painted, midland painted, western painted turtle and southern painted turtle (the first three are found in Canada).
+The painted turtle is the most widespread turtle in North America, and can be found in Canada from British Columbia to Nova Scotia.

-Reaching only four to six inches long, painted turtles are tiny compared to their snappy relative.
+Reaching only four to six inches long, painted turtles are tiny compared to their snappy relatives.
 Coming in at a whopping 18 inches long, the snapping turtle is Canada’s largest freshwater turtle species.
-Due to habitat degradation and human interference, snapping turtle populations are ranked as species of special concern by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC).
+Due to habitat degradation and human interference, snapping turtle populations are assessed as species of special concern by the Committee on the Status of Endangered Wildlife in Canada.

 Learn more about Canada’s turtles here >

 In Canada, the turtle has a cultural significance as strong as the shell on its back.
-In some First Nations myths this powerful shell, called a carapace, is the foundation upon which the land was built.
+In some Indigenous stories, this powerful carapace is the foundation upon which the land was built.

 Turtles in Indigenous Canadian art

-Nature has played a strong influence in First Nations art, and the turtle is no stranger to the canvas.
+Nature has always and continues to have a strong influence in Indigenous art, and the turtle is no stranger to the canvas.

-Mark Anthony Jackson uses his art to connect viewers with Canadian wildlife.
-In his piece “The Four Elements — Water,” a turtle adorned with the same yellow throat I saw that dreary Sunday morning depicts the species’ connection to the land.
+Mark Anthony Jacobson, a Woodland artist from Sioux Lookout, Ontario, but now lives and works in British Columbia, uses his art to connect viewers with Canadian wildlife.
+In his piece “The Four Elements - Water,” a turtle adorned with the same yellow throat that I saw that dreary Sunday morning depicts the species’ connection to the land.

 How NCC is protecting habitat for turtles

 Turtles continue to affect the way we view the land.
-In Quebec, the Nature Conservancy of Canada (NCC) is taking precautions to ensure the habitat of map turtles is protected on the Hochelaga Archipelago.
-Staff are implementing a conservation plan that provides concrete recommendations to limit population loss of species such a map turtle.
+In Quebec, the Nature Conservancy of Canada (NCC) is taking measures to ensure the habitat of map turtles is protected on the Hochelaga Archipelago.
+Staff are implementing a conservation plan that provides concrete recommendations to limit population losses of species, such as map turtle.
+NCC, with help from our partners, launched an interactive platform for reporting turtle sightings throughout Quebec: carapace.ca.
+This easy-to-use tool is intended to collect information from the public on road fatality hot spots for turtles, including identifying zones where they can potentially be hit by cars.

-In the Ottawa Valley, NCC encourages the public to report any sightings of Blanding’s turtles and help them safely across busy roads.
+In the Ottawa Valley, NCC encourages the public to report any sightings of Blanding’s turtles and help them safely cross busy roads.

 From its representation in Canadian culture to its widespread distribution in Canadian habitats, it is no wonder why this species deserves its day to bask in the sun.